ChaseHCS/methodology/Foothold/SQLI.md

 ### Other SQL Distros

 Most of the SQLIs you will come across as a beginner will be MySQL.
 But, in some cases, it will be other distributions.
 For the most part, the syntax is the same depending on the distro.
-I won't go into every cmd on every distro but will just give an example to extrapolate from.
+I won't go into every cmd on every distro as the general flow of the injection is extremely similar, enumerate DBs, Tables, Columns, and then Dump data, but I will just give an example to extrapolate from.

 #### MSSQL